indian travel blogger

 quit job to travel

-The only part which is true is that was bored of the monotonous 9 to 5 corporate job and I didn’t want to keep continue doing it until I turn 60, ready to be retired.
+The only true part is that was bored of the monotonous 9 to 5 corporate job and I didn’t want to continue doing it until I turned 60, ready to retire.
 I wanted something more than that.

 I wanted to see the world.
 Meet new people.
 Learn better ideas.
 Find out what’s wrong with this system of corporate culture, that it never made anyone happy – no matter what they achieved in their life.